bareos/bareos/devtools/README.md

 ## `new-changelog-release.sh`

 Update the changelog when a release is made.
 Will either add a new "Unreleased" chapter in the changelog or replace an existing one with a provided version number and release-date.

+## tools in pip-tools

+There are several tools in the pip-tools directory that have frontends installed here.
+See the pip-tools directory for more details.